- Reference Number: HEY-239/2021

 What are the symptoms?

 A soft tissue injury to the elbow may result in the following:

 To manage your pain, it is advised that you regularly take simple pain relief which can be bought over the counter from your pharmacist.
-If you have allergies or conditions which prevent the use of pain relieving or anti-inflammatory medication, please seek advice from your General Practitioner (GP) or a pharmacist.
+If you have allergies or conditions which prevent the use of pain relieving or anti-inflammatory medication, please seek advice from your doctor or a pharmacist.

 What should I do in the first 72 hours after the injury?

 The most important initial treatment is aimed at controlling the pain and swelling by following the principles of RICE:

 Complete rest is not advisable but it is important that you prevent putting the elbow under strain in the early stages of healing.
 Ensure you continue to move the shoulder, wrist and fingers as normal, as it is common to quickly become stiff in these areas.

 You may be given a sling but this should be discarded as soon as the pain is under control, this is usually within 72 hours.

 Ice will help reduce the pain in your elbow and so should be applied for 10 – 15 minutes.
 This will help to reduce the swelling.

 There are many different ways in which ice can be applied however it believed crushed ice, in the form of frozen peas for example, is the most effective.
 Whichever method you choose it is important that you wrap the ice in a damp towel, in order to prevent it from ‘burning’ the skin.